 Top of page

-This story began a few weeks ago when a friend sent me this YouTube clip.
+This story began a few weeks ago when a friend sent me a YouTube video (that’s no longer up).
 It made me think I should write a story about Scientology.
 My first thought was to parody it, have somebody start their own religion and show how kooky that was.
 So I started wondering why people would start their own religion and I immediately though of money.
 This started me down the road to “Hallelujah” which is more about televangelist than Scientology, but it’s still a good story.

 Click here to read the story.